10 common digital mistakes private surgeons make (and how to avoid them)

 Buttons too small.
 Pages take forever to load.
 Text looks like it’s made for ants.

+Run your site through Google’s Mobile-Friendly Test.
 Fix page speed, layout, and ensure your call-to-action buttons are tap-friendly.

 Imagine a new patient arrives at your site.
 They like what they see—but there’s no obvious next step.